braydonviragh/marketplace-backend/README.md

 ### 7. Testing the API

+Test User Endpoints:
+1. Register a new user
+2. View list of users
+3. View a specific user's profile
+4. Update the user's profile
+5. Delete the user

+Test Category Endpoints:
+1. List all categories
+2. View a specific category's details

+Test Size Endpoints:
+1. List all sizes (letter, number, waist)
+2. View a specific size's details

-1. Test Product Endpoints:
+Test Product Endpoints:
-   - List all products
+1. List all products
-   - Create new products with different size types based on category
+2. Create new products with different size types based on category
-   - Filter products by:
-     - Category
-     - Size type (letter, number, waist)
-     - Price range
-     - Location

-2. Test Rental Endpoints:
-   - Create rental requests
-   - Update rental status
-   - View rental history
+ - GET filters in progress (to filter by category, size, price, location)

+Some API's will return error as they are in progress

 ### Common Issues & Troubleshooting